Spiritual paths and ethical systems

 others say that it was derived from an ancient Japanese word for master.
 He

-died in Pune in 1990.
+died in Pune on 1990-JAN-19 at the age of 58.
 Various rumors spread that he had been poisoned with

-thallium by the CIA, had been exposed to damaging doses of radiation by the U.S.
+thallium by the CIA, or had been exposed to damaging doses of radiation by the U.S.

 had heart failure.
 It is obvious that he did not experience thallium poisoning,